johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

        9. Check brushes if applicable that they are seated properly and that they are not worn out.

-       10. If overloads are tripping, if fuses are blowing:
+       10. If overloads or VFDs are tripping, if fuses are blowing:
             > Reset or replace protector and try again.
             > If protection does not trip right away, then observe the motor and the load.
             > See if anything is jammed or binding.
+            > Check for phase imbalance while running (max 2% voltage deviation from average and max 10% current deviation).
+            > Check power for harmonics (crest factor should be 1.4).
+            > Cables from VFDs to motors should be as short as possible in order to reduce harmonics.

             > Be sure the protector in question corresponds with the malfunctioning motor:
-            > It is possible that the breaker you are resetting is tripping on a completely different circuit and has nothing to do with the motor you are working on.
+            > It is possible, due to mislabeling or other confusion, that the protector you are resetting has nothing to do with the motor you are working on.
-            > So check continuity from contactor to motor if there is doubt about which motor a contactor is controlling.
+            > So check continuity on the wires going from protector to motor if there is doubt about which motor a protector is controlling.
+            > Here is how: Turn off all power (lockout/tagout) when making this test for safety and to avoid false continuity readings caused by phantom voltage.
+            > Disconnect wires from the motor in question.
-            > Here is how: Join the ends of two power wires at the motor with a wire nut or jumper so that checking continuity can be accomplished right at the panel.
+            > Join the ends of the three power wires coming to the motor from the protector at the motor with a wire nut so that checking continuity can be accomplished right at the protector.
-            > Or use a wire tracer.
-            > Turn off all power when making this test for safety and to avoid false continuity readings caused by phantom voltage.
+            > There should be continuity between all three wires at the protector when the wires are joined at the motor and there should be no continuity between the wires when the or wire nut is removed.
+            > In this way you are sure which motor the protector is connected to.
+            > Replace the wires at the motor exactly as they were.
+            > Do not replace the wires at the protector yet.

-            > Check that the overload is functioning:
+            > Check that the protector is functioning:
-            > Disconnect the motor from the overload.
+            > With the protector still disconnected from the motor, press the start button.
-            > If the protection still trips then replace the protector.
+            > If the protection still trips while unloaded then replace the protector.

             > If the overload does not trip when unloaded (when disconnected from the motor):
-            > Check for single phasing: Is the overload getting voltage on all three legs?
+            > Check for single phasing: Is the protector providing voltage to the motor on all three legs?
-            > Check L1, L2, and L3 at the overload.
+            > Check voltage between outputs T1, T2, and T3 at the protector.
-            > Check voltage between all three legs – voltages should be equal (all within 2% of the average).
+            > Voltages should be equal (all within 2% of the average).
-            > If one of the legs is not getting voltage then there is a blown fuse up stream.
+            > If one of the legs is not getting voltage then very likely there is a blown fuse up stream.

-            > If all is good at the overload then the problem is downstream towards the motor.
+            > If all is good at the protector then the problem is downstream towards the motor.
-            > Check resistance on the three wires at the contactor going to the motor.
+            > Check resistance between the three wires at the protector going to the motor.
+            > These wires should all be connected together through the windings of the motor.
-            > These are the same there wires you disconnected from the overload.
+            > These are the same there wires you disconnected from the protector.
-            > If there is an electric break on the motor then you will need to disconnect that before making this test.
+            > If there is an electric break on the motor then you will need to disconnect that break from the motor windings before making this test.
             > The resistance should be equal between all three wires going to the motor.
             > If not, suspect opens or shorts on the motor windings or on the wires going to the motor.

-            > If a problem is detected from above then we need to determine if the problem is with the wires going to the motor from the contactor or if the problem is with the motor windings.
+            > If a problem is detected from above then we need to determine if the problem is with the wires going to the motor from the protector or if the problem is with the motor windings.
             > Testing the wires going to the motor for shorts:
             > Disconnect the three wires at the motor.
-They are already disconnected at the overload.
+They are already disconnected at the protector.
             > Now check resistance between the three wires.
 It should be an open circuit.
-            > Then check the resistance to ground.
+            > Then check the resistance between each of the wires and ground.
 This should also be an open circuit.

-            > If wires going from the overload to the motor don't have any shorts then we need to check that none of the wires are broken:
+            > If wires going from the protector to the motor don't have any shorts then we need to check that none of the wires are broken:
-            > Join the three wires from the overload at the motor with a wire nut.
-Not the motor wires, but the wires going to the motor from the overload.
+            > Join the three wires from the protector at the motor with a wire nut.
+Not the motor wires, but the wires going to the motor from the protector.
-            > Check continuity between all three wires at the overload end of the wires.
+            > Check continuity between all three wires at the protector end of the wires.
             > This will identify which wire (if any) is broken.
             > Be sure to disconnect the wires at the motor when the test is done.

-            > If the wires have checked out good then we need to check the motor windings for shorts, opens, and unequal resistances between windings (AC) or across windings in the case of DC motors.
+            > If the wires from the protector to the motor have checked out good then we need to check the motor windings for shorts, opens, and unequal resistances between windings (AC) or across windings in the case of DC motors.
             > Also check that there is no short between the windings and the case or ground wires.
             > Remember to completely disconnect the motor from the rest of the circuit including the brake circuit, if any, and measure right at the wires going to the windings.

-       11.  #### When not moving for lack of signal:
-                 >Ensure that controls are set right

-                2. If no shorts are apparent and the resistances on all three windings are equal, brushes if any are good, and all phases are at equal voltage, then:

-                3. Check VFD, if any, by jumping it out and wiring directly to the motor.

-                4. Finally, replace motor or actuator and replace the circuit breaker or overload as well and try again because these may be failing under load only in which case our previous test will not find the problem.
+            > If there are no conclusive results and the problem can not be found then maybe these are failing under load only in which case our previous test will not find the problem.

-                5. If the motor still trips, check power for harmonics (crest factor should be 1.4).
-Check for phase imbalance (max 2% voltage deviation from average and max 10% current deviation).

-                6. Remember to reset all breakers after fixing shorted wires.
-Also remember that some external disconnects are overloads as well as switches.
-So if conveyor belts are not moving then suspect that overloads in the red boxes have tripped or have been kicked.

-                7. Voltage should be within 2% of the average between any two legs.
-Amperage between any of the legs while running should measure between 10% of the average.

-                8. Also suspect faulty circuit breakers all the way back at the panel.

-                9. Suspect individual fuses for single phasing.

-                10. Check VFD is receiving power on all 3 legs but is not putting power out to motor.
+            > Replace motor or actuator and replace the protector (contactor, overload, VFD) as well and try again.

+       10.  #### When not moving for lack of signal:

                 11. Check if signal is coming into the drive: